LiamJayCoder/Smart-Calculator/README.md

 # Note
 Thank you for using this program.
 This type of code is very complicated so be very careful when edited.
+Some of the files are used when running on replit.
 # Other Way(s) to Edit
 Go to the Shell and type $ nano main.py then press y this will let you edit using the nano editor (Press CTRL + X Then y and then Enter to exit)